monikakhanka/netflix-gpt/README.md

 # Netflix clone

-A fully functional Netflix-like application that provides users with a seamless movie streaming experience.
+Frontend for Netflix-like application that provides users with a movie suggestions.
 The app integrates Firebase for user authentication, uses the TMDB API for fetching movie data, leverages Redux for state management, and incorporates GPT to provide personalized movie suggestions.

 # Features: